 Interested in digital media coursework (animation, games, social networking tools, education tools, etc.) in your program?
 This could be just what you are looking for: A collaborative directed studies program involving SFU Computing Science, UBC Computer Science, and the Centre for Digital Media.

-The course is aimed at SFU Computing Science students and UBC Computer Science students with 4th year standing.
-We usually have student cohorts in one or both of the January - April and May - August terms each year.
+The course is aimed at SFU Computing Science students and UBC Computer Science students with 3rd or 4th year standing.
+We usually have student cohorts in one or both of the January-April and May-August terms each year.

 About the Program

-You will join a team at the Centre for Digital Media at least two days every week to create a cutting-edge interactive media project over one term.
-You'll work with 2-5 students in the Masters of Digital Media program at the Centre to complete and deliver the industry-sponsored project.
+You will join a team at Centre for Digital Media (CDM) at least two days every week to create a cutting-edge interactive media project over one term.
+You'll work with 2-5 students in the Masters of Digital Media program at CDM to complete and deliver the industry-sponsored project.
 You'll gain hands-on, intense project experience on a highly interdisciplinary team, learn and practice agile software design methodologies common in industry, and generate an impressive addition to your portfolio.

 The project will require a substantial investment of time and energy.
 If you think you may need to withdraw, DO NOT SIGN UP.
-Your teammates will be graduate students registered in a required 12-credit project course in their Masters program and so they will be working essentially full-time on the project.
+Your teammates will be graduate students in their Masters program working full-time on the project.
 You will be in a six-credit course, so working about half-time.
 Your role within the project will be crucial to the team's success.

 It will be a ton of work, a ton of fun, a great learning opportunity, a fabulous way to network, and a fascinating and impressive entry in your portfolio.